Ferdinand Georg Frobenius

 One should put the other side of the picture, however, for in [9] Siegel, who knew Frobenius for two years from 1915 when he became a student until Frobenius's death, relates his impression of Frobenius as having a warm personality and expresses his appreciation of his fast-paced varied and deep lectures.
 Others would describe his lectures as solid but not stimulating.

-To gain an impression of the quality of Frobenius's work before the time of his appointment to Berlin in 1892 we can do no better than to examine the recommendations of Weierstrass and Fuchs when Frobenius was elected to the Prussian Academy of Sciences in 1892.
+To gain an impression of the quality of Frobenius's work before the time of his appointment to Berlin in 1892 we can do no better than to examine the recommendations of Weierstrass and Fuchs when Frobenius was elected to the Berlin Academy of Sciences in 1892.
 Fairly extensive quotes from this document, and another similar document from Fuchs and Helmholtz, are given in [4] but we quote a short extract to show the power, variety and high quality of Frobenius's work in his Zürich years.
 Weierstrass and Fuchs list 15 topics on which Frobenius had made major contributions:-

 1. On the development of analytic functions in series.